Patryk-Rasiak/Number-Guesser/README.md

 The program uses a MNIST dataset containing 60,000 images of handwritten digits.

-The predictions may not be so accurate due to the style of written digits in a dataset.
+### The predictions may not be extremely accurate due to the style of written digits in a dataset.

 Here are sample digits from the dataset that model was trained on: